 Practical Tips for a Cleaner Dog Mouth

-While we cannot make a dog's mouth sterile (nor should we), we can reduce the bacterial load and prevent disease.
+While we cannot make a dog's mouth sterile, we can reduce the bacterial load and support dental health.
 Here is what I recommend in the clinic:

-1. Daily Brushing: This is the gold standard.
-Use a dog-specific toothpaste (never human toothpaste, which contains xylitol).
+- Daily Brushing: This is the gold standard.
+Use a dog-specific toothpaste (never human toothpaste).

-2. Dental Chews: These can help mechanically clean teeth, though they are not a replacement for brushing.
+- Dental Chews: These can help mechanically clean teeth, though a clinical limitation is that they often add extra calories to the diet.

-3. Dietary Support: Incorporating high-quality supplements that support the microbiome.
+- Dietary Support: Incorporating vet-formulated supplements that support the microbiome.

-If you are unsure where to start, our guide on daily wellness offers excellent routine tips.
+If you are unsure where to start, our guide on daily wellness offers routine tips.
 Ignoring oral health can lead to pain and tooth loss, which significantly impacts a dog's quality of life.
+This is especially true for specific breeds, which you can check in our breed guides.

-Key Takeaway: A combination of brushing, vet checks, and microbiome support is the best strategy for maintaining a healthy mouth.
+Key Takeaway: A combination of brushing, vet checks, and microbiome support is a strong strategy for maintaining a healthy mouth.

 Conclusion

-Through regular care and supporting their internal health with comprehensive solutions like Juno's vet-developed all-in-one supplement, you can ensure those sloppy kisses-while perhaps best kept off your face-come from a happy, healthy dog.
+Through regular care and supporting their internal health with comprehensive solutions like Juno Daily, you can ensure those kisses-while perhaps best kept off your face-come from a happy, healthy dog.

 Frequently Asked Questions